The Most Iconic Ferraris Of All Time

 The concept was to use that 1.5-liter V12-powered 125 S to fund Scuderia Ferrari, Enzo’s nascent motorsports team.
-In the 75 years that have followed, the Cavallino Rampante has dominated both the racetrack—with Ferrari earning more Grand Prix victories, Formula One Constructor Championships, and Drivers Championships than any other manufacturer—and the streets as well, building the most valuable and exclusive sports cars the planet has ever seen.
+In the 75 years that followed, the Cavallino Rampante has dominated both the racetrack—with Ferrari earning more Grand Prix victories, Formula One Constructor Championships, and Drivers Championships than any other manufacturer—and the streets as well, building the most valuable and exclusive sports cars the planet has ever seen.

 In celebration of Ferrari’s 75th Anniversary, Maxim also showcased the latest halo car in the Prancing Horse’s stable.
-The culmination of these Rossa Corsa festivities will feature Piero Ferrari, Enzo’s only living son and the current Vice Chairman and ambassador of Ferrari, in his first and only interview with any American magazine.
+The culmination of these Rossa Corsa festivities featured Piero Ferrari, Enzo’s only living son and the current Vice Chairman and ambassador of Ferrari, in his first and only interview with any American magazine.

 But first, take a look at the greatest Ferraris of all time below:

 375 Mille Miglia Scaglietti (1953)

 When you win Pebble Beach’s Best in Show ribbon as a post-war vehicle, you know you have a special car (the first to do so since 1968, and the first Ferrari ever).
 Only five 375 MMs were produced in 1953, all one-of-a-kind, so they’re already extremely rare.
 But this version coachbuilt by Scaglietti was commissioned by Italian director Roberto Rossellini for his movie star wife Ingrid Bergman.